Nebulon/helm-charts/docs/index.md

   ```
   helm install nebulon/csi-nebulon --create-namespace -n nebulon --set snapshotclass.enabled=true --generate-name
   ```

 # How to install using local files (Only for testing)
-Clone this repository and change directory to topmost folder.
+Clone <a url="https://github.com/Nebulon/helm-charts"> this</a> repository and change directory to topmost folder.

 ## To install in namespace 'nebulon':
 ```